hamelin-org/Hamelin/README.md

 await pipeline.RunAsync();
 ```

+Unlike a normal ASP.NET application, a Hamelin pipeline will terminate after the pipeline has been run, so the console application will exit after the `Run`/`RunAsync` method completes.

 ### Dependency Injection

 Hamelin leverages the built-in dependency injection system in .NET.
 You can register your steps and any other services you need in the `IServiceCollection` during the setup phase.
 This allows you to inject dependencies into your pipeline steps, making them more modular and testable.